vass-k/MusicPlatform-ASP.NET-Core/README.md

-﻿# 🎵 MusicPlatform
+﻿# 🎵 MusicPlatform - C# Web - May 2025

 This is a full-stack ASP.NET Core MVC web application for sharing and discovering music, built with a clean, decoupled architecture.

-## About The Project

 The project is inspired by platforms like **SoundCloud**, this project is a comprehensive demonstration of building a feature-rich web application using modern .NET technologies.
 It was developed with a focus on clean architecture, maintainability, and production-ready patterns, including the Repository and Service patterns, role-based authorization, and dynamic frontend interactions.
 The platform allows users to register, upload their own tracks, create and manage playlists, and interact with other users' content through likes and comments.

-### Built With
+### 🛠️ Technology Stack

 This project is built on a robust and modern technology stack: